Last Updated on July 4, 2020 by Editorial Team

-Dyscalculia, being very little known, is often times referred as Number Dyslexia or Numerical Dyslexia.
-Some of the top internet information sources call it as a Math equivalent of Dyslexia.
+Dyscalculia, is very little known, is oftentimes referred to as Number Dyslexia or Numerical Dyslexia.
+Some of the top internet information sources call it a Math equivalent of Dyslexia.
 But, is it fair?

 What are those ‘other’ symptoms?